bologer/anycomment.io/readme.txt

 * Uninstall hook was not properly cleaning-up data after plugin, #42
 * Social authorization icon was shown even though it was disabled in admin, #57
+* Guest user is not redirected back to post as redirect param is missing in social authentication URL, #58

 = 0.0.35 – 20.07.2018 =
 > **Important note:**